sictweb/bti425-2020/weekly-schedule.md

 Please note that *the schedule may change*, and that it is your responsibility to know the current schedule.

-> This document is being edited.
-> This notice will be removed when the edits are complete.

 <br>

 Week number<br>and date<br>(Tue, Thu) | Topic theme and coverage | Graded work | Mark value